ClementNerma/Rave/docs/master.md

 ### Constrained types

 Constrained types are a way to ensure a value holds validated data in a way far easier than a proxy.
-The main difference are we don't attach it to an entity but to a value.
+The main difference is we don't attach it to an entity but to a value.

 Considering we want to ensure a string is not empty, we can declare a constrain the `string` type by putting a callback on it that checks, when we try to assign a value using this type, if it is not empty.
 Here is how it goes: